County of Brant: City of Brant

+County of Brant

 Government

 The County of Brant is divided into five wards, each with two elected Councillors.
 David Bailey was elected as the Mayor in 2018.
 Previously, Ronald Eddy had held the position of Mayor from 1999 - 2018.
 The County is a single-tier municipality and provide the following services: roads, water, wastewater, garbage, recycling, facilities, parks, trails, planning, building, economic development, tourism, bylaw enforcement, library, fire and paramedic services but contracts with the Ontario Provincial Police to provide police services, overseen by the Police Services Board.
 (Ambulance services are provided in conjunction with the City of Brantford.)
 The customer service offices are located in Burford, Paris, Oakland, Onondaga and St. George Ontario.

 Local organizations

 Local organizations include the Kinsmen Club of Brantford is an all Canadian non-profit service organization that promotes service, fellowship, positive values, and national pride.

 They put on the Brantford Kinsmen Annual Car Show & Swap Meet in Paris Ontario in September and the Brantford Kinsmen Annual Ribfest in Brantford, Ontario to help raise funds for local charities.
 And Sustainable Brant dedicated to saving the disappearing farmland.